liquity/bold/README.md

 ## Liquity v2 Overview

-Liquity v2 is a collateralized debt platform.
-Users can lock up WETH and/or select LSTs, and issue stablecoin tokens (BOLD) to their own Ethereum address.
+Liquity v2 is a collateralized debt platform. **In Mento v3**: Users can lock up **USDm** (Mento's USD stablecoin) and issue FX-pegged stablecoin tokens (such as mGBP, mJPY, mEUR) to their own address.
 The individual collateralized debt positions are called Troves.

+**Original Liquity v2**: Users can lock up WETH and/or select LSTs, and issue stablecoin tokens (BOLD) to their own Ethereum address.

-The stablecoin tokens are economically geared towards maintaining value of 1 BOLD = $1 USD, due to the following properties:
+The stablecoin tokens are economically geared towards maintaining their FX peg value (e.g., 1 mGBP = 1 GBP, 1 mJPY = 1 JPY, etc.), due to the following properties:

+**Note for Mento v3**: The peg mechanism works against the FX rate rather than USD.
+For example, mGBP maintains 1:1 with GBP, which itself floats against USD.

 1. The system is designed to always be over-collateralized - the dollar value of the locked collateral exceeds the dollar value of the issued stablecoins.

-2. The stablecoins are fully redeemable - users can always swap x BOLD for $x worth of a mix of WETH and LSTs (minus fees), directly with the system.
+2. The stablecoins are fully redeemable - users can always swap their stablecoins for the underlying collateral value (minus fees), directly with the system.
+   - **Liquity v2**: Swap x BOLD for $x worth of WETH/LSTs
+   - **Mento v3**: Swap x mFX for the equivalent USDm amount at the current FX rate (e.g., 1 mGBP at GBP/USD=1.25 redeems for 1.25 USDm)

 3. The system incorporates an adaptive interest rate mechanism, managing the attractiveness and thus the demand for holding and borrowing the stablecoin in a market-driven way.

-Upon  opening a Trove by depositing a viable collateral ERC20, users may issue ("borrow") BOLD tokens such that the collateralization ratio of their Trove remains above the minimum collateral ratio (MCR) for their collateral branch.
-For example, for an MCR of 110%, a user with $10000 worth of WETH in a Trove can issue up to 9090.90 BOLD against it.
+Upon opening a Trove by depositing collateral, users may issue ("borrow") stablecoin tokens such that the collateralization ratio of their Trove remains above the minimum collateral ratio (MCR) for their branch.

+**Mento v3 Example**: For an MCR of 110% and GBP/USD rate of 1.25:
+- User deposits 10,000 USDm collateral
+- Maximum mGBP to borrow: 10,000 ÷ 1.25 ÷ 1.10 = 7,272.73 mGBP
+- This maintains exactly 110% collateralization in GBP terms

+**Liquity v2 Example**: For an MCR of 110%, a user with $10,000 worth of WETH in a Trove can issue up to 9,090.90 BOLD against it.

 The BOLD tokens are freely exchangeable - any Ethereum address can send or receive BOLD tokens, whether it has an open Trove or not.
 The BOLD tokens are burned upon repayment of a Trove's debt.

-The Liquity v2 system prices collateral via Chainlink oracles.
+The system prices collateral via oracles:
+- **Liquity v2**: Uses Chainlink oracles to price WETH and LSTs in USD
+- **Mento v3**: Uses FX rate feeds via OracleAdapter to fetch FX rates (GBP/USD, JPY/USD, EUR/USD, etc.)

 When a Trove falls below the MCR, it is considered under-collateralized, and is vulnerable to liquidation.

 ## Multicollateral Architecture Overview